SereneSyntax04/python-for-devops/boto3.md

 NOW TRY :
-> aws --version
+> aws --version <br>
-> if it gives command not found The feature didn’t actually get installed into your Codespace container.
+> if it gives command not found The feature didn’t actually get installed into your Codespace container. <br>
 > You need to rebuild/restart your container for the changes to take effect.

 ## 1: Rebuild the container